-The design specification for range of motion, torque, power, and system bandwidth, are gathered from analysis of 1005 unique, mass-normalized, gait cycles of walking data from nine able-bodied subjects [20].
+The design specification for range of motion, torque, power, and system bandwidth, are gathered from analysis of 1005 unique, mass-normalized, gait cycles of walking data from nine able-bodied subjects [19].
 We set the performance target based on a 90kg user walking at a near jogging pace of 2.0m/s.
-Range of motion of the joints is increased beyond walking to accommodate varied terrain such as ramps and stairs [13],
+Range of motion of the joints is increased beyond walking to accommodate varied terrain such as ramps and stairs [12], [20].
+The velocity requirements are set for fast walking.
+A reach design criteria would increase knee velocity capability to 9.5 rad/s for trip recovery [21].
+The allowable mass is based on the mass of a human calf and foot segment [22], [23].
+For maximum ankle mass we assume the mass of a foot and one third of the calf mass, or 2.9% of body mass.
+Table I summarizes the design targets and the resulting performance of the actuator.